-These are the main decisions which the Rector and PCC have agreed upon.
+These are the main policies for keeping worshippers safe which the Rector and PCC have agreed upon.

-We will retain the current spacing and closure of pews, such that half of the pews generally are out of use, in order to ensure, as we resume singing, that there is a distance of 1 -2 metres between rows of occupied pews.
-From 1st August there will be no longer any restrictions on the number of people on a pew, with the important proviso that people will be able to request that seats adjacent to theirs be kept empty.
-Polite seat notices will be provided if required for this purpose.
+We retain the current closure of some pews, such that half of the pews generally are out of use, in order to ensure that there is a distance of 1 -2 metres between rows of occupied pews.
+There will be no longer any restrictions on the number of people on a pew, with the important proviso that people are able to request that seats adjacent to theirs be kept empty.
+Polite seat notices are provided if required for this purpose.

 Social distancing generally

-There will be no attempt to enforce this, but an expectation that people will naturally respect and negotiate informally preference between themselves.
+There is no attempt to enforce this, but an expectation that people will naturally respect and negotiate informally preference between themselves.

-To avoid difficulties and respect needs, it is planned that the Peace remains non-contact for the time being.
+To avoid difficulties and respect needs, the Peace remains non-contact for the time being.

 Although the use of the common shared cup is no longer banned the current plan at All Saints is not yet to offer it, on the basis that we would not wish to cause worshippers to feel they should use it against their better judgement, nor would we want to appear to be careless of safety considerations in what is a life-giving sacrament.

-It is our plan to re-introduce the option of a safely-intincted wafer; that is a wafer dipped by the priest into a chalice of consecrated wine from which no one has consumed.
-This will start to be offered in late August.
+Currently we offer a safely-intincted wafer; that is a wafer dipped by the priest into a chalice of consecrated wine from which no one has consumed.

 Communion will continue to be received standing and kneeling at the communion rail is not yet to be re-introduced.

 Hand sanitiser continues to be available at the door of the church and inside the church for use by the congregation and also on the platform for use by the ministers and others handling objects others may also touch.
 There will continue to be a strong emphasis in messaging on doing this